apache/beam/playground/terraform/README.md

 5. How to install Docker
 * [Docker link](https://docs.docker.com/engine/install/) instructions for Windows and Linux operation systems

-After installations of required packages will be completed, you will need to download ***BEAM Playground*** from repository.
-Please open terminal and execute the following command:
+After installations of the required packages will be completed, you will need to download ***BEAM Playground*** from the repository.
+Please open the terminal and execute the following command:

 `git clone https://github.com/akvelon/beam.git`

-Once downloading will be completed you will find "beam" folder on your disk (you can execute `ls -la` command for Linux, or `dir` command for Windows).
+Once downloading is completed you will find the "beam" folder on your disk (you can execute the `ls -la` command for Linux, or the `dir` command for Windows).
 Open that folder

-It is possible to configure BEAM to work with the different version of environment (like staging, production etc.), you will need to create special folder in `playground/terraform/environment` and put all configuration files inside:
+It is possible to configure BEAM to work with the different versions of the environment (like staging, production, etc.), you will need to create a special folder in `playground/terraform/environment` and put all configuration files inside:
 * File name - `terraform.tfvars`, items inside:
 ```
-network_name         = "network_name"        #Enter the network name - you can choose any name for network according naming policy above
+network_name         = "network_name"        #Enter the network name - you can choose any name for the network according to the naming policy above
-project_id           = "project_id"          #Enter the project ID - ID of created proect
+project_id           = "project_id"          #Enter the project ID - ID of created project
-gke_name             = "playground-backend"  #Set the GKE name - you can choose any name for Google Kubernetes Engine according naming policy above
+gke_name             = "playground-backend"  #Set the GKE name - you can choose any name for Google Kubernetes Engine according to the naming policy above
 region               = "us-east1"            #Set the region - preferred region according to your needs
 pg_location          = "us-east1-b"          #Select the location - location should be in region you set before
 state_bucket         = "bucket_name"         #Name of bucket - Google Cloud bucket where BEAM Playground will put temp files, [terraform state file] (https://spacelift.io/blog/terraform-state)